posit-dev/positron/extensions/positron-python/.github/test_plan.md

 #### Virtual environments

-**ALWAYS create environments with a space in their name.***
+- **ALWAYS create an environment with a space in their path somewhere.**
+- **For all automatic detection tests, make sure that you do not have `python.pythonPath` specified in your `settings.json`.**

-- [ ] Detected a single virtual environment at the top-level of the workspace folder
+- [ ] Detected a single virtual environment at the top-level of the workspace folder (if you created this _after_ opening VS Code, then run `Reload Window` to pick up the new environment)
   - [ ] Appropriate suffix label specified in status bar
   - [ ] [`Create Terminal`](https://code.visualstudio.com/docs/python/environments#_activating-an-environment-in-the-terminal) works
     - [ ] Steals focus